 ![]() |

-I had just bought some new pastels from France called Sennelier soft pastels which mark another era in technique and color expansion.
-Each brand of pastel gives certain effects and the Sennelier and the England Brand Unison pastels result in a glazing effect giving some transparency, leaving a dusting on the surface, showing hints of previous colors, underneath each stroke of pastel.
+I had just bought some new pastels from France called Sennelier soft pastels , which mark another era in technique and color expansion.
+Each brand of pastel produces a distinct effect, and the Sennelier and Unison pastels from England result in a glazing effect, giving some transparency and leaving a dusting on the surface, while showing hints of previous colors underneath each stroke of pastel.

 ![]() |